SidSolanki28/Absenteeism-at-Work/README.md

 ## Project Overview

 - Objective :
-  - To Predict Absenteeism at Company during Worktime
+  - **To Predict Absenteeism at Company during Worktime**
-  - to integrate Python, SQL, and Tableau
+  - to integrate **Python, SQL, and Tableau**
 - Classification Problem
 - Data cleaning and Data preprocessing
 - Exploratory Data Analysis
-- Logistic Regression Model Training and Prediction
+- **Logistic Regression Model** Training and Prediction
+- Inteprating its Odd Ratios and Coefficients
-- Integrated Model with SQL and Tableau
+- Integrating Model with SQL and Tableau

 ---
 ## About Project